juhasev/sample-ninja-help/subpanel-settings-social-media-authentication.md

 Social Media authentication providers are configured in **Panel Settings -> Integrations**.
 Under the help section in **Panel Settings**, you can read more about how to obtain the required credentials from each provider.

 > **IMPORTANT**: Social media authentication is incompatible with the mobile app.
 We are currently working on bringing the support to the mobile app.
+If you are using the mobile app, please do not enable social media logins as any user using social media authentication would not be able to login to the mobile app.

 > **IMPORTANT**: Do not remove social media providers once they have been used for obvious reasons.